Hans Landa: Character summary

-In 2019, Quentin Tarantino appeared on the podcast Happy Sad Confused, where he discussed Landa's fate after the events of the film.
-Tarantino facetiously stated that Landa is recognized as a hero in the US and history books for his involvement in ending WWII and helping kill Adolf Hitler, and that he subsequently settles on Nantucket Island, where he is roped in to solve a series of murders as an amateur master detective.
+In 2019, Tarantino appeared on the podcast Happy Sad Confused, where he discussed Landa's fate after the events of the film.
+Tarantino stated that Landa is recognized as a hero in the US and history books for his involvement in ending World War II and helping to kill Hitler, and that he subsequently settles on Nantucket Island, where he is roped in to solve a series of murders as an amateur master detective.

 Conception and creation

+Landa is based on Alois Brunner.

 Quentin Tarantino has said that Landa might be the greatest character he has ever written.
 He originally wanted Leonardo DiCaprio for the part.
 Tarantino then decided to have the character played by a German actor.
-The role ultimately went to the Austrian Waltz, who, according to Tarantino, "gave me my movie back", as he felt the movie could not be made without Landa as a character, but feared the part was "unplayable".
+The role ultimately went to the Austrian Christoph Waltz, who, according to Tarantino, "gave me my movie back", as he felt the movie could not be made without Landa as a character, but feared the part was "unplayable".

 When Waltz auditioned for the role, he had no prior correspondence with Tarantino or producer Lawrence Bender, and believed that the character of Hans Landa was being used during the audition process to cast other roles.
 Waltz stated that he was most impressed with the dialogue and the depth of the character.

 Waltz has described Landa's character as one who has an understanding of how the world works, stating that the swastika means nothing to him.
 He adds that he is not driven by ideology, and that if anyone were to call Landa a Nazi, he would clarify that he was not, stating that just because he wears a Nazi uniform does not mean that he believes in the Nazi ideology.
 In describing the ending between the Basterds and Landa, he describes him as "realistic to the point of being inhuman", adding that he understands that the world is not just one thing at a time, and even though these things may contradict each other, they do not necessarily have to.